-The GTC also allows for non-standard contracts and pricing as described in section 3.5 below.
+The GTC allows for non-standard contracts and pricing as described in section 3.5 below.
 Revenue and prices are determined for non-standard contracts first so standard prices can be set.
 This reflects non-standard prices being either ongoing and/or individually negotiated.

 GTC standard capacity reservation fees are set on a regional basis.
-A pricing region may include one or more Transmission Zones.
-Table 4 lists transmission pricing regions for GY2023 and the Delivery Points which fall within each pricing region.
+A pricing region may include one or more Transmission Zones4.
+Table 4 lists transmission pricing regions for GY2024 and the Delivery Points which fall within each pricing region.

-&lt;sup>4 A Transmission Zone is a group of Delivery Points for which a Shipper's reserved capacity is "pooled". © First Gas Limited
+A Transmission Zone is a group of Delivery Points for which a Shipper's reserved capacity is "pooled". © First Gas Limited